 Smartphone users can take special precautions to at least minimize the effects of radiofrequency radiation.
 According to Dr. Santosh Kesari of the John Wayne Cancer Institute, the safest way of fielding or receiving long calls will be through the speakerphones or wired earphones.

-Cell phone users can also use smartphone cases and anti-radiation headphones air tube headphones that are proven to shield the harmful EMF radiation.
+Cell phone users can also use smartphone anti-radition cases and headphones air tube headphones that are proven to shield the harmful EMF radiation.
 Check out our cases and sleeves for your laptops, cell phones, tablets, and air tube headsets here.